ykyp/theatralis/events/the-lion-the-witch-the-wardrobe.md

 ---
-title: The lion, the witch & the wardrobe
+title: The lion, the witch & the wardrobe (in English)
 startDate: 2022-05-21
 endDate: 2022-05-21
 city: Larnaca